 Data Deduplication

 Duplicate clinical data is a prevalent issue in the healthcare industry.
 Throughout their interactions with the healthcare system, patients often consult multiple physicians, resulting in repetitive logging of information in electronic medical records (EMRs).
-For instance, consider the numerous occasions when you have had to recount your allergies and medications.
+For instance, consider the numerous occasions when you have had to recount your own allergies and medications prior to an appointment!

 To tackle this challenge, Particle provides a data deduplication solution that streamlines your clinical records retrieved from various networks.
 While some organizations may choose to manage deduplication independently, opting for Particle's deduplication service can expedite integration with our product and alleviate the operational burden associated with sorting through redundant data.